-WHAT IS A DRUM CORP?
+WHAT IS A DRUM CORPS?

 BUSHWACKERS, ASPIRA, AND MUSICOPIA BOOST MUSIC EDUCATION IN PHILADELPHIA